ess-dmsc/forward-epics-to-kafka/README.md

 The `forward-epics-to-kafka` follows standard `CMake` conventions.
 You can use the standard `CMAKE_INCLUDE_PATH`, `CMAKE_LIBRARY_PATH` and `CMAKE_PROGRAM_PATH` to point `CMake` into the right direction.
-It will prefer dependencies found there over the in the system directories.
+It will prefer dependencies found there over those in the system directories.

 We of course also support the ESS EPICS installation scheme.
 To that end, we use as specified in the ESS wiki: